Golgariet/infinite-slider-demo/README.md

 ## Slider Features

-- Not Responsive enough (has many bugs, but solvable)
+- Responsive enough (but has some bugs, but solvable)
 - Infinite Mode
 - Indicators
 - Toggle switch